Vera Kistiakowsky: Committee and organization work

 In 1969 she co-founded the Boston area group Women in Science and Engineering (WISE), a precursor to the Boston chapter of the Association for Women in Science (AWIS).
 Kistiakowsky served as chair or member on numerous MIT committees and groups relating to women at MIT and affirmative action at MIT, including the Women's Forum, and the Ad Hoc Committee on the Role of Women at MIT.
 In 1971 she founded the American Physical Society (APS) Committee on the Status of Women in Physics, securing a US$10,000 Sloan Foundation grant to produce a questionnaire on women's conditions of employment.
 The committee also created a roster of female physicists, "to counter claims that there were no qualified ones to hire".
 The committee's two and a half inch report convinced the APS to establish the Committee on the Status of Women in Physics in 1972, a committee still working today.

 Other committees that she has been involved in include the National Research Council Conference on Women in Science and Engineering, and the Association for Women in Science, Women in Science and Engineering.

+As a result of Kistiakowsky's innovative work and strong leadership, the Association for Women in Science elected her president in 1982 and 1983.
+She brought attention to the difficulties faced by women in science through speeches and writings.
+Her fellowships in the American Physical Society and the American Association for the Advancement of Science attest to her lasting influence.
+Her advocacy of these programs has made science a more open field and served as an inspiration for later generations of women in STEM.

+Kistiakowsky's campaign for female equality in the sciences has had a lasting effect, even though her individual scientific inventions may not have resulted in a physical product or technology still in use today.
+More women are represented in scientific professions due to the awareness she created and the organizations she helped build.
+Her transformation continues to influence policy, provoke thought, and motivate action, resulting in a scientific community that is more equal and diverse.

 Kistiakowsky died on December 11, 2021.